zgompert/PhyloIntroBiochem/README.md

 [DmelOpsin.fasta](https://github.com/user-attachments/files/25432149/sequence.txt)

-We begin by obtaining additional DNA sequences from NCBI.
+Begin by obtaining additional DNA sequences from NCBI.

 1. Navigate to the NCBI nucleotide blast page: [blastn](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome).
 (You can use blastp if you have amino acide data)
 2. Enter (paste) the contents of your fasta file under **Enter Query Sequence**.